 Turn the water off while you are brushing your teeth.

 Only wash clothes when there is a full load to be washed.
-Don’t forget to wash clothes in cold water to save both energy and hot water.
+Reducing the total number of loads each year by 25% could save you 3,227 gallons of water.

 While rinsing produce or waiting for the water to warm up, collect the water that would otherwise run down the drain and use it to water houseplants.